We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 Whichever you choose, set the player to bitstream output and connect to the receiver via HDMI.
 (Be sure to also disengage the secondary audio feature on your Blu-ray player.)

 Dolby Atmos is compatible with the current HDMI specification (v1.4 and later).

 You'll need an AVR, preamp/processor, or home theater in a box (HTIB) that supports Dolby Atmos.
 This component handles all of the necessary signal processing and rendering.
 Leading AVR manufacturers are introducing these products now, with more to come.

 Check out our Dolby Atmos Home Theater Products page, and watch for announcements throughout the year.

 Overhead sound is an integral part of Dolby Atmos.
-Adding this capability to your home theater system is key to your multidimensional experience.
+Adding this capability to your home theater system is key to your moving audio experience.